 To work at an art museum, a history museum, or science museum could be an outstanding and ongoing learning opportunity for your child.
 There are homeschooled children who are very respected as volunteers and won some great awards.
 Students who do volunteer work in fields where some other language is common, may have outstanding options to practice a foreign language.

 There are numerous online resources

 Nowadays, your children have availability to numerous great online learning options.
-Check out MyCareerTools.com for the greatest online courses, Khan Academy, the great learning source, or CK-12 Foundation‘s free online resources and textbooks.
+Check out Cocvell.com for great online courses, Khan Academy, the great learning source, or CK-12 Foundation‘s free online resources and textbooks.
 Homeschoolers do not live in a different world, but they also have access to all these great online resources, as well as the time to use it.